VoronDesign/Voron-Hardware/V0_Display/STLs/README.md

 ### The Skirts in this folder are IDENTICAL to the skirts on the main V0 repo as of 6-27-2020.
-If you have printed skirts BEFORE this date please print the Left or Right version depending on which side you want top mount the screen on.
+If you have printed skirts BEFORE this date please print the Left or Right version depending on which side you want to mount the screen on.